 Individual Staff Preferences

-There’s a few special ways you can have online booking offered per staff member.
-These settings can be found on their individual profiles by clicking “edit” and then heading to their Online Booking Tab.
+There are a few special ways you can have online booking offered per staff member.
+These settings can be found on their individual profiles by clicking Edit/Settings > Online Booking.

 Online Rolling Availability: Choose how far in the future to open up your schedule.
 Set this to 3 months and Jane will open up booking for 3 months into the future and just keep rolling along one day at a time.
 This allows you the buffer you might need to add in holidays, time off or personal appointments before someone books appointments for the entire year!

 Online Booking Start Time: The default here is “sequentially” which means that Jane will offer your appointments back to back based on their length.
 If you have a 60-minute treatment, Jane will offer it every 60 minutes.
 If you have a 90-minute treatment, that one will be offered every 90 minutes.
 (1pm, 2:30pm, 4pm).

 If you offer long treatments this can mean that start times are pretty far apart, even if your day is completely open.
 To avoid this you can choose to have treatments offered on more regular intervals.
 If you choose 30 minutes here, for example, a 90-minute appointment will be offered every 30 minutes (1 pm, 1:30 pm, 2 pm).